rwb/c200/README.md

 #### Practice Questions (no questions at the end of Chapter 1 so I'm making up a few)

-a.
-The death penalty is morally wrong. (empirical or normative?)
+* The death penalty is morally wrong. (empirical or normative?)
-b.
-The incaceration rate in state X decreased by 12% from 2000 to 2020. (empirical or normative?)
+* The incaceration rate in state X decreased by 12% from 2000 to 2020. (empirical or normative?)
-c.
-Percentage of cases in a domestic violence court resolved with a plea bargain (criminology or criminal justice?)
+* Percentage of cases in a domestic violence court resolved with a plea bargain (criminology or criminal justice?)
-d.
-Average age of first criminal offense (criminology or criminal justice?)
+* Average age of first criminal offense (criminology or criminal justice?)
-e.
-Consider the following dataset of El Paso murders:
+* Consider the following dataset of El Paso murders:

 | Year  | N = |
 | -----:| --: |